 As we told earlier RAID is acronym of Redundant Array of Inexpensive disk and is a widely used technology in IT and storage industry.
 RAID is mainly used due to its good performance and fault tolerance capability.
 In industry mainly hardware RAID is used but software is important too and today we are going to make software RAID.

-We have already learned how to make RAID partition and had made 3 RAID partition for our tutorial which are sda5, sda6, sda7…sda11, all with hex code “fd” as shown below for only 3 partition.
+We have already learned how to make RAID partition and had made 3 RAID partition for our tutorial which are sda5, sda6, sda7…sda11, all with hex code “fd” as shown below for only 3 partitions.

 Steps to create RAID 0